swathiradhakrishnan06/Ecommerce-Q-A-Assistant-using-RAG/README.md

 ## Data Source

-This application uses FAQ data from The Good Guys e-commerce platform.
-The data includes common customer questions and their corresponding answers about:
+This application uses FAQ data from The Good Guys e-commerce platform, specifically focusing on the following key areas:

-- Product information
+- Online Orders
-- Delivery and shipping
+- Delivery Services
-- Returns and refunds
+- Click and Collect
-- Warranty information
-- Store locations and hours
+- Store Cash
-- Payment methods
-- Technical support
-- And other customer service related queries

 The FAQ data is processed and embedded to provide accurate and relevant responses to customer queries while maintaining the context and accuracy of The Good Guys' official information.

+## Sample Questions

+Here are some example questions you can ask the assistant:

+- "How do I track my online order?"
+- "How does Click and Collect work?"
+- "Can I use store cash for online purchases?"
+- "What do I need to bring for Click and Collect?"
+- "How long is store cash valid for?"
+- "What are the delivery charges?"